Lifting harmonic morphisms I: metrized complexes and Berkovich skeleta: Morphisms between curves and their skeleta

 \section{Morphisms between curves and their skeleta}

 This section is a relative version of the previous one, in that we propose to study the behavior of semistable vertex sets and skeleta under finite morphisms of curves.
 We introduce finite morphisms of triangulated punctured curves and we prove that any finite morphism of punctured curves can be enriched to a finite morphism of triangulated punctured curves.
-This powerful result can be used to prove the simultaneous semistable reduction theorems of Coleman, Liu-Lorenzini, and Liu, which we do in Section~\ref{sec:simultaneous.ss.reduction}.
-It is interesting to note that we use only analytic methods on analytic $K$-curves, making (almost) no explicit reference to semistable models; hence our proofs of the results of Liu-Lorenzini and Liu are very different from theirs.
-Using a relative version of the slope formula, we also show that a finite morphism of triangulated punctured curves induces (by restricting to skeleta) a finite harmonic morphism of metrized complexes of curves.
+This powerful result can be used to prove the simultaneous semistable reduction theorems of Coleman, Liu--Lorenzini, and Liu, which we do in Section~\ref{sec:simultaneous.ss.reduction}.
+It is interesting to note that we use only analytic methods on analytic $K$-curves, making (almost) no explicit reference to semistable models; hence our proofs of the results of Liu--Lorenzini and Liu are very different from theirs.
+Using a relative version of the slope formula, we also show that a finite morphism of triangulated punctured curves induces (by restricting to skeleta) a finite harmonic morphism of metrized complexes of curves, which will be crucial in the sequel.

 \paragraph[Morphisms between open balls and generalized open annuli] The main results of this section rest on a careful study of the behavior of certain morphisms between open balls and generalized open annuli.
 Some of the lemmas and intermediate results appear in some form in the literature --- see in particular~\cite{berkovich:analytic_geometry} and~\cite{berkovich:etalecohomology} --- although they are hard to find in the form we need them.
 As the proofs are not difficult, for the convenience of the reader we include complete arguments.